Mellanox/ufm_sdk_3.0/plugins/ufm_syslog_streaming_plugin/README.md

-UFM syslog stream to an external endpoint (USFS)
+UFM syslog forwarder streaming (USFS)
 --------------------------------------------------------

-This plugin is used to stream the UFM events via FluentBit forwarder to any external destination (E.g. [Fluentd endpoint](https://www.fluentd.org/)).
+This plugin is used to forward and stream the UFM syslog to either a remote syslog server or/and to any external destination (E.g. [Fluentd endpoint](https://www.fluentd.org/)).

 Overview
 --------------------------------------------------------